Many of the photos featured here were taken by our excellent event photographer, Cameron Campbell.

 Not only were there equal parts nerves and excitement for sleep to contend with, but it also felt like there was a slew of tiny last minute things that needed to be done.

 At the stage door of the State Theatre Center of WA, I met the fellow Mixin organisers and volunteers.

 We checked in, and begun the last of the preparations; interior decorations and signage, the final touches in the courtyard, and a final tech check.

 And then, in what felt like no time at all, suddenly attendees were arriving.

 One blur of a registration later, and we were on.

-Kylie and Josh took to the stage to welcome the audience and tell the story of Mixin.
+Kylie and Josh took to the stage to welcome the audience.

 They did a fantastic job setting the playful tone for the day, before inviting our keynote speaker up.